 The once sleepy village of Vang Vieng went through a hedonistic tourist explosion from 2007 until 2012.
 Today there are still lots of bars and restaurants here, there’s still tubing on the river, but the focus is much more about exploring the natural beauty of Vang Vieng and the great outdoors.
 The best things to do in Vang Vieng revolve around exploring the area, and of course relaxing in oodles of bars and restaurants when you’re done being energetic.
 Here’s a host of the top things to do in Vang Vieng – and where you can find the best spots.

-Vang Vieng is famous for tubing down the Nam Song (River Song).
-No wait.
-It’s famous for the hedonistic heavy drinking, partying and drug taking that took over the town between 2007 and 2012.
+Vang Vieng used to be famous for tubing down the River Nam Song.
+No, wait.
+Before that it used to be famous for the hedonistic heavy drinking, partying and drug-taking that took over the town between 2007 and 2012.

 In 2012 27 tourists died in accidents on the river.
 Some drowned, some hit their heads on rocks while jumping on rope swings, some took accidental drug overdoses.
 The government clamped down, shut many of the bars that had sprung up along the river, cut down the rope swings and generally limited the dangers.

 Today, Vang Vieng is playing more to the traveller or tourist who wants to explore the natural beauty that the town is surrounded by.
 It’s a lot calmer now.
 There is still tubing, but there’s a whole lot more and there is really quite stunning scenery, that reminded us of the Phong Nha area of Vietnam.
 It is a stunning area.
 There are rice fields here, limestone karst mountains and a seriously easy lifestyle.
 This isn’t a shy retiring place, and you’ll find lots of bars, restaurants and places to stay, but it is worth a few days of your time to explore the glorious natural beauty of the town.

 How long do you need in Vang Vieng